Difference between Electrical Conductor, Semiconductor, and Insulator

 Conclusion

 In electrical and electronics engineering, the material can be divided into three categories.
-The conductor, semiconductor, and insulator based on the number of free electrons at the atomic level.
+The conductor, semiconductor, and insulator are based on the number of free electrons at the atomic level.

 Leave a Comment